 § 3238-a.
-[Expires and repealed July 1, 2034] Payment to city of New York
+Payment to city of New York.

-Notwithstanding any inconsistent provision of law, the corporation shall transfer to the city of New York one hundred seventy million dollars from the resources of the corporation pursuant to section thirty-two hundred thirty-nine of this title.
-Such payment shall be made during each city fiscal year.
-Such payments from the corporation shall be made from the fund established by section ninety-two-r of the state finance law and in accordance with the provisions thereof.
+- 1. Notwithstanding any inconsistent provision of law, the corporation shall transfer to the city of New York one hundred seventy million dollars from the resources of the corporation pursuant to section thirty-two hundred thirty-nine of this title.
+Such payment shall be made during each city fiscal year; provided, however, that on and after July first, two thousand twenty, the obligation of the corporation to make such payments shall be terminated if all outstanding bonds of the sales tax asset receivable corporation that are secured by the corporation's payments described in this subdivision have been fully paid and discharged by means of a legal defeasance in accordance with the trust indenture under which they were issued before July first, two thousand twenty-one, and in addition the corporation has paid to the city of New York or to its assignee if such payments have been assigned pursuant to this subdivision, the sum of forty-six million dollars on or before June thirtieth, two thousand twenty-one.
+Such payments from the corporation shall be made from the fund established by section ninety-two-r of the state finance law and in accordance with the provisions thereof. - 2.
 The city of New York, acting by the mayor alone, may assign all or any portion of such amount to any not-for-profit corporation incorporated pursuant to section fourteen hundred eleven of the not-for-profit corporation law and, upon such assignment, the amount so assigned shall be the property of such not-for-profit corporation for all purposes.
 Following notice from the city of New York to the corporation and the comptroller of such assignment, such payment shall be made directly to the city's assignee.
 If such not-for-profit corporation issues bonds and/or notes, the state does hereby pledge and agree with the holders of any issue of bonds and/or notes secured by such a pledge that the state will not limit or alter the rights vested in such not-for-profit corporation to fulfill the terms of any agreements made with such holders or in any way impair the rights and remedies of such holders or the security for such bonds and/or notes until such bonds and/or notes, together with the interest thereon and all costs and expenses in connection with any action or proceeding by or on behalf of such holders, are fully paid and discharged.
 The foregoing pledge and agreement may be included in any agreement with the holders of such bonds or notes.
 Nothing contained in this section shall be deemed to restrict the right of the state to amend, modify, repeal or otherwise alter statutes imposing or relating to the taxes subject to such assignment, but such taxes shall in all events continue to be so payable, as assigned, so long as any such taxes are imposed.